Aaron’s protects data in custom applications built on ServiceNow with the Developer Platform – Watch the story.

 What is a VPN?

 VPNs are a tried and true technology for allowing remote access to company resources over a secure connection.
-At the start of the pandemic, VPN use was estimated to have increased 124% worldwide.
+At the start of the pandemic, VPN use was estimated to have more than doubbled when the pandemic started in march of 2020.
 VPNs provide network layer security by allowing private connections between a device and the services it accesses.
 VPNs can accomplish this with some of the following features:

 - End-to-end encryption: VPNs provide encryption or other forms of cryptographic protection for data being transmitted through the VPN.